Where

 When

-Why we there
+Why

 BSC Expo is an annual exhibition aimed at professional cinematographers and camera teams in the UK and Europe.
 We have been before as guests and visitor’s and decided it was time we exhibited our camera array tech and post production skills.